Elsa-Yang98/ConformalSmallest/README.md

 ## Example 2: Tuning free conformal quantile regression with random forest
-This output the right panal of Figure 1 in [our paper].
+This output the right panal of Figure 1 in [our paper](https://arxiv.org/abs/2104.13871).

 ```
 df <- 3
 d <- 3